 This will and should discourage many inquirers who admit to sexual obsession or compulsion but who simply want to control and enjoy it, much as the alcoholic would like to control and enjoy drinking.
 Until we had been driven to the point of despair, until we really wanted to stop but could not, we did not give ourselves to this program of recovery.
 Sexaholics Anonymous is for those who know they have no other option but to stop, and their own enlightened self-interest must tell them this.

-Personal anonymity is the safeguard of each individual SA member.
-First names are generally used at meetings.
 The SA meeting is a safe place for everyone to be rigorously honest.